-If the positioner is moved from cylinder 105 during the adjustment procedure, turn off positioner power (S1 down) and manually move the positioner fully forward.
+If the positioner is moved from cylinder 105 (or 5) during the adjustment procedure, turn off positioner power (S1 down) and manually move the positioner fully forward.
 Then turn on positioner power (S1 up) to initiate a restore (RTZ) operation.
-The positioner will automatically return to cylinder 105 following the RTZ.
+The positioner will automatically return to cylinder 105 following the RTZ (cylinder 5 for RK05-F).

 - 12. Ground B08M2 to select the upper head and repeat the preceding steps. - 13.
-Using a torque wrench (9605893-0-0), if available, tighten the head clamp screw until the wrench begins to ratchet (55 ounce-inches).
-If a torque wrench is not available, use the appropriate Allen wrench to tighten the head clamp screw snugly; however, do not overtighten. - 14.
+Using the appropriate torque wrench (Paragraph 5.3.3.1), tighten the head clamp screw until the wrench begins to ratchet.
+If a torque wrench is not available, use the appropriate Allen wrench to tighten the head clamp screw snugly; do not overtighten. - 14.
 Recheck to ensure that the clamping action did not disturb the head adjustment.